okcoders/ok-coders-january-2017-front-end/06-javascript-functions/06-01-functions.md

 		console.log("goodbye " + name);
 	}

-Here we have two instances of name, but in each case, because `name` is paramater to a function, it is valid only inside that function.
+Here we have two instances of name, but in each case, because `name` is parameter to a function, it is valid only inside that function.
 And because it is valid only inside its function, the identifier `name` can be used more than once.
 Try to refer to it outside either function and a `ReferenceError` occurs.

 Another way of saying this is that parameters are *local* to the function in which they appear.